agaSiddhi/Hara-Bhara-Nivesh/README.md

 ## Usage
 1. **Investor Section:**
-   - Access companies with the highest ESG scores.
+   - Access companies with the highest SRI scores.
    - View detailed information and histories of companies.
    - Upload and analyze external portfolios.
    - Receive personalized investment recommendations and target setting.